 You can also try to advertise your services on gig websites, offering reviews for Amazon and/or for other ecommerce stores.
 If you do this, you can set your own fee, which potentially means more income.

 Is Writing Reviews On Amazon Worth It?

-Writing reviews on Amazon.com does work for making money.
+Writing reviews on Amazon.com does work for making money online.
 For example, I know a freelancer who writes book reviews for Amazon on the side.
-She earns perhaps $2 to $3 per review and might get 20 of those per month, so there isn’t a large amount of money in it.
-And, if you factor in the reading time, the pay is pretty abysmal, so it's just a hobby, and not really a business.
+She earns perhaps $2 to $3 per review and might get 20 of those per month.
+If you factor in the reading time for each book, the pay is pretty abysmal, so it's just a hobby, and not really a business.